user354015/lyricScribe/README.md

+### **Note**:
+The project’s still alive.
+I haven't had a lot of time but I’ve been reworking a some of stuff locally and adding some new features.
+An update’s coming soon with plenty of cool new things.

+---

 ## What?
 A simple Go script that downloads, checks and displays the synced lyrics for the song currently playing using MPRIS.